zmcj1/BoxheadConsoleGameEngine/README.md

-# MinConsole
+# Console

 [中文](https://github.com/OpenGreatDream/MinConsole/blob/main/docs/README.md)

-free, portable and powerful Windows Console/Terminal low-level library. - Written by Min
+free, portable and powerful Windows Console/Terminal low-level library.

 ## What is this?

-This is a low-level Console Lib for Windows10 Console, you can use it to draw in the console, get user input etc.
+This is a low-level Console Lib for Windows Console, you can use it to draw in the console, get user input etc.

 The purpose is to develop upper-level softwares such as text editors, 3D renderer, music player, etc with this library :).